AidenSheehan/MT2_Sandscourged/README.md

 ### Known Issues
 * The clan completion is offscreen in the logbook.
 This isn't going to be fixed until the new clan is added in the official DLC.
-* Character art appears too dark in battle.
+* Character art appears too dark in battle, and can clip between floors.
 This is an issue with the modding framework, not this mod per se.
+* The unit banners don't update their sprite.
+Again, this is actually an issue with the framework.
+Art has been created for each banner state, they just aren't loaded correctly.
 * On rare occasion, opening the logbook may cause a softlock.
 Root cause of this issue is unknown, so if it happens to you, please send me a message with the log file.
-* Corrupted Sceptre's room modifier tooltip is missing its description.

 ## Credits
 * Mod Author: Aiden Sheehan / All_Outta_Bubblegum